 In order to complete her and Thutmose III’s transformation she threw a Sed festival.
 Which was supposed to celebrate a Pharaoh’s 30th year in power.
 It was about Hatshepsut’s 15th, another shift in tradition.

-After the Sed festival, no temple image ever showed her as a woman, and her co-king, Thutmose III, would have been roughly seventeen years old.
+After the Sed festival, no temple image ever showed her as a woman, and her co-king, Thutmose III, would have been roughly 17 years old.
 He had come of age, and the Sed festival would have been the best way for Hatshepsut to formally announce his coming to power.
-The borders were growing, wealth was pouring in, the gods were happy, and the succession had finally been secured.
+The borders were growing, wealth was pouring in, the gods were happy and the succession had finally been secured.
 It was time for Hatshepsut to prepare for her own final end in the Valley of the Kings.

 How did Hatshepsut die?

 After 21 years as the leader of the world’s most powerful Kingdom the King’s Daughter, God’s Wife, and Pharaoh, Hatsheput died around the age of 50 in the year 1458 B.C.
-According to a recent research, she died of a bone cancer.
+According to recent research, she died of bone cancer.

 In 2018, some German researchers concluded that a flask of lotion Hatshepsut possessed contained a carcinogenic substance, which is also found in cigarette smoke, that might have killed her.
 It was believed the Pharaoh used it as a treatment for certain skin conditions like eczema.

-Hatshepsut died as a king.
-Was buried as a king (in the Valley of the Kings) and hoped to be remembered as a king for thousands of years.
+Hatshepsut died as a king, was buried as a king (in the Valley of the Kings) and hoped to be remembered as a king for thousands of years.

 But something changed.